 Stevie has been a valued member of the FVH team since 2009.
 Stevie started out her career with us as a CSR and set up our social media sites.
 Stevie soon learned that the medical side of FVH was her true passion and pursued and earned her veterinary assistant certificate in 2013.
 She has also taken on the role of inventory ordering for the hospital, which is a job she truly enjoys as she is an avid shopper.
 Stevie has a love for all creatures great and small.
 She shares her home with her husband, Dan, her daughters Eva and Nea, a 7-foot boa constrictor named Mina, a kitty named Shadow and two Chihuahuas, Lola and Tussa.

-Katrina, Licensed Veterinary Assistant
+Katrina, Licensed Veterinary Technician

 Katrina is a licensed veterinary technician who joined the Falmouth Veterinary Hospital in 2016.
 She has worked as a technician at both general practice and emergency hospitals since 2012.
 She found her passion for helping animals while learning how to rehabilitate wild animals at the Center for Wildlife in Cape Neddick, Maine.
 In her free time, you can find Katrina outdoors- slacklining on the beach in the summer, skiing in the winter, and hiking in the mountains any season.